 Cancel D, Desai M, Jones D. Ultrasound-guided injections using alcohol and phenol in spasticity management".
 Oral presentation and hands on workshop at American Academy of Cerebral Palsy and Developmental Medicine Annual Meeting; Oct 2018; Cincinnati, OH.

-As of June 19, 2020, Dr. Jones reported no relationships with healthcare industry.
+As of July 10, 2023, Dr. Jones reported no relationships with the healthcare industry.